cgracia/getting-and-cleaning-data/README.md

 We use the function group_by() and summarise_each() from the dplyr package in order to compute the mean of all the variables for each activity and each subject.
 We end up with 180 rows, with correspond to the 6 different activities from the 30 different subjects.

 Finally we write a file calle output.txt containing the summary.
-In order to read it back into R, the following function can be used, provided the file is in the workspace:
+In order to read it back into R, the following function can be used, provided the file is in the working directory:

 <code>
 data <- read.table("./output.txt", header = TRUE)